Daily High to Daily Low: Is It Safe to Buy Exicure Inc. (XCUR)?

-Exicure Inc. (NASDAQ:XCUR) went down by -3.61% from its latest closing price compared to the recent 1-year high of $1.98.
-The company’s stock price has collected -4.46% of loss in the last five trading sessions.
+Exicure Inc. (NASDAQ:XCUR) went down by -4.55% from its latest closing price compared to the recent 1-year high of $1.98.
+The company’s stock price has collected 5.00% of gains in the last five trading sessions.

 Is It Worth Investing in Exicure Inc. (NASDAQ :XCUR) Right Now?